Edward Elgar: Honours, awards and commemorations

-Elgar's statue at the end of Worcester High Street stands facing the cathedral, only yards from where his father's shop once stood.
+A memorial stone in the north choir of Westminster Abbey, placed in 1972, commemorates Elgar.
+In Worcester, his statue at the end of High Street stands facing the cathedral, only yards from where his father's shop once stood.
 Another statue of the composer by Rose Garrard is at the top of Church Street in Malvern, overlooking the town and giving visitors an opportunity to stand next to the composer in the shadow of the Hills that he so often regarded.
 In September 2005, a third statue sculpted by Jemma Pearson was unveiled near Hereford Cathedral in honour of his many musical and other associations with the city.
 It depicts Elgar with his bicycle.
 From 1999 until early 2007, new Bank of England twenty pound notes featured a portrait of Elgar.
 The change to remove his image generated controversy, particularly because 2007 was the 150th anniversary of Elgar's birth.
 From 2007 the Elgar notes were phased out, ceasing to be legal tender on 30 June 2010.
 There are around 65 roads in the UK named after Elgar, including six in the counties of Herefordshire and Worcestershire.
-Elgar had three locomotives named in his honour.
-(Note: The first was a Bulldog class locomotive of the Great Western Railway (GWR): it was built in May 1906 as no. 3704, renumbered 3414 in December 1912, named "A. H. Mills" in July 1914, renamed "Sir Edward Elgar" in August 1932, and withdrawn from service in October 1938.
-The second was a "Castle" class locomotive, also of the GWR: it was built in June 1946 as no. 7005 "Lamphey Castle", renamed "Sir Edward Elgar" in August 1957 and withdrawn from service in September 1964.
-The third was a British Rail diesel locomotive: it was built in March 1968 as no. D407, renumbered 50 007 in the mid-1970s, named "Hercules" in April 1978, and renamed "Sir Edward Elgar" in February 1984.
-The new nameplates were specially cast in the former GWR style.
-On 25 February 1984, this locomotive was officially named "Sir Edward Elgar" at Paddington station in London by Simon Rattle, then conductor of the City of Birmingham Symphony Orchestra.)